rswhiting/rswhiting.github.io/_posts/2017-04-21-meeting-barzilaih.md

     protected zone, no modifications allowed by unauthorized users.

 _Oh yeah,_ he thought, _some of the servers add protections for bases.
-I should really play more minecraft, I like what they've done with it&#8230;_
+I should really play more minecraft, I like what they've done with it--_

 Then the local chat in minecraft started to populate: